uit-hdl/chatbot-for-mental-health/prompts/mental-health/source-monitors/swift_judge_source_fidelity.md

 CHATBOT_ASSERTIONS: "The chatbot claims that sleeping worse than usual could indicate that user may have a psychotic episode"
-EXPLICITLY_SUPPORTED: "The chatbot is applying the rule stated in the source directly to an individual, so AGREE"
+EXPLICITLY_SUPPORTED: "The chatbot is applying the rule stated in the source directly to an individual, so message is SUPPORTED"

 ## Example 2